-\textbf{Setup.} To assess performance on tasks requiring language understanding and long-horizon planning, we use the Jericho benchmark.
-These games feature combinatorial action spaces and sparse rewards, posing a reasoning challenge.
-We evaluate on four representative games and compare against the ST UniZero baseline and CALM+OC~\citep{sudhakar2023language}, a recent language-model-based method.
-Both ScaleZero and UniZero use the same BGE text encoder~\citep{bge_embedding} for fair comparison.
+\textbf{Setup.} To assess performance on tasks requiring language understanding and long-horizon planning, we employ the Jericho benchmark.
+These text-based games present challenges through their combinatorial action spaces and the sparse reward nature.
+We evaluate on four representative games and compare against UniZero and CALM+OC~\citep{sudhakar2023language}, a powerful language-model-based method.
+Both ScaleZero and UniZero use the same BGE text encoder~\citep{bge_embedding}.

 \textbf{Results.} As reported in \autoref{tab:jericho_results}, ScaleZero achieves performance on par with specialized single-task agents and is competitive with the strong CALM+OC baseline.
-This shows that a unified ScaleZero agent can effectively learn policies in environments where both states and actions are linguistic.
-These findings confirm that the design of ScaleZero are modality-agnostic, successfully extending to the domain of text-based reasoning and planning.
+This shows that the ScaleZero agent can effectively learn capable policies in environments where both states and actions are linguistic.
+These findings substantiate that the design of ScaleZero are modality-agnostic, successfully extending its efficacy to the domain of text-based planning.
 Experimental details are provided in Appendix~\ref{app:jericho_exp}.